 Ask yourself these questions:

-What's your budget? → Free only: NotebookLM or Obsidian → Willing to pay for value: Atlas or Obsidian (with sync)
+Free only: NotebookLM or Obsidian Willing to pay for value: Atlas or Obsidian (with sync)

 Try Atlas Free

-If you want AI-powered knowledge management without the complexity, try Atlas free.
+If you want AI-powered knowledge management without the complexity, try Atlas.
 No credit card required.
-Upload your documents and notes, and see how AI can help you build and retrieve knowledge.
+Upload your sources and notes, and see how AI can help you build and retrieve knowledge.

 The Bottom Line